 Prime Minister Justin Trudeau was an enthusiastic host, even as the nation’s capital was suffering from historical flood levels.
-He received Abe with a full guard of honour at Parliament before hosting him to a Saturday dinner at the Prime Minister’s Meech Lake retreat.
+He received Abe with a full guard of honour at Parliament on Sunday after hosting him to a Saturday dinner at the Prime Minister’s Meech Lake retreat.
 Building on the momentum of the CPTPP, the two leaders signed two new agreements.

 The first, between Invest in Canada and the Japan External Trade Organization, will facilitate investment between the two countries.
 The second, signed between the National Research Council of Canada and the Advanced Telecommunications Research Institute International of Japan, will support research on robotics and telecommunications.
 On a lighter side, in preparation for the Rugby World Cup, Trudeau and Abe exchanged rugby jerseys to recognize 90 years of diplomacy between the two countries.

 At a time when both Canada and Japan are adjusting to import tariffs from the Trump administration, this visit allowed Canada and Japan to highlight their strategic relationship.
 Trump’s withdrawal from the CPTPP gives Canadian exporters an edge as they benefit from deeper and earlier tariff reductions in agriculture, fish and seafood, industrial goods, and forest products.
 Canada took advantage of Abe’s visit to announce a long list of new commercial and industrial collaboration with Japan.
-Canada and Japan are also founding members of the Alliance for Multilateralism, another international alliance that Trump has rejected.
 Friction in the US–Canada relationship has pushed Canada closer to Japan.

 The main elephant in the room seems to have been China.
 CBC News reporter Elise von Scheel even pointed out that Trudeau accidently referred to Japan as China twice in their joint news conference.
 The two sides discussed potentially increasing canola sales to Japan to compensate for the recent Chinese cancellations in Canadian canola purchases.
 The two leaders also discussed the situation of Canadians Michael Spavor and Michael Kovrig, detained in China since last December.
 Since Japanese citizens are regularly detained in China, Japan can offer support and propose strategies on this issue.